 How much does Wix cost?

-If Wix can be used for free (with serious limitations) to launch a showcase site, you will have no choice but to pay to receive online payments.
+Wix can be used for free (with serious limitations) to launch a showcase site, but you will have no choice but to pay to receive online payments.

-Wix offers 3 eCommerce packages, from $23/month for the most accessible, to $49/month for the most expensive.
+Wix offers 3 eCommerce packages, from $29/month for the most accessible to $159/month for the most expensive.

 Wix eCommerce is primarily intended for users of… Wix who are satisfied with the platform and do not want to change.